agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/listeners.rst

 LoadListener
 ------------
-Listeners could be added in order to monitor the progress when loading gum.BayesNet
+Listeners could be added in order to monitor the progress when loading a pyAgrum.BayesNet

 >>> import pyAgrum as gum
 >>>